Charter of the Young Democrats of Massachusetts

 Section 4-2: Executive Committee

-The Executive Committee shall consist of officers holding the positions of the Chair, Vice-Chairs, the Treasurer, the Secretary, Standing Committee Chair, and Communications Director.
+The Executive Committee shall consist of officers holding the positions of the Chair, Vice-Chairs, the Treasurer, and the Secretary.
 The Executive Committee of YDM is charged with carrying out the Charter and Bylaws of the organization, executing the Platform and policy statements of the membership of YDM, and performing the duties of their respective offices.

 Section 4-3: Board of Directors